RobotCasserole1736/firstRoboPy/docs/designPatterns/singletonPattern.md

         self._myPrivateVariable = 6
 ```

-In this case, it indicates `_SomPerivateClass` should not be instantiated outside the file both those classes are delcared in.
+In this case, it indicates `_SomePrivateClass` should not be instantiated outside the file both those classes are delcared in.

 ## How to make a Singleton